-PCR primers for use in Gibson Assembly must have two sequence components:
+PCR primers for use in HiFi DNA assembly must have two sequence components:

-- an overlap sequence, required for the assembly of adjacent fragments; - a gene-specific sequence, required for template priming during PCR amplification;
+- an overlap sequence, required for the assembly of adjacent fragments; - a gene-specific sequence, required for template priming during PCR.

 The non-priming overlap sequence is added at the 5'-end of the primer.
-This sequence is homologous to the 5'-terminal sequence of the adjacent fragment.
+This sequence is homologous to the 5'-terminal sequence of the adjacent fragment to be assembled.
 The length of overlap sequence is dependent on the GC content of the sequences.

-The priming gene-specific sequence is added at the 3'-end of the primer after the overlap sequence.
-The priming sequence should meet the criteria required for template annealing during PCR amplification.
+The priming gene-specific sequence is added at the 3 ́-end of the primer after the overlap sequence.
+The priming sequence should meet the criteria required for template annealing during PCR.

-The Tm of the 3' gene-specific sequence of the primer can be calculated using the Tm calculator found on the NEB website at http://www.neb.com/TmCalculator.
+The Tm of the 3' gene-specific sequence of the primer can be calculated using the Tm calculator found on the NEB website at tmcalculator.neb.com.